TurkServer/docs/_pages/quickStart.md

     This means that Mechanical Turk knows that this assignment has been completed, but it has not yet been approved.
 We set the "Auto Approval Delay in Seconds" property of our HIT Type to a whole week, so we need to manually approve this assignment if we want it approved before then.
 Click the "Approve All Assignments" button in the "Maintenance" well to do this.
 You'll see a popup that asks you to confirm -- feel free to leave the message blank, and hit "Ok."
 The **Status** field of the assignment should now change from "Submitted" to "Approved."

+6. **Complete**

-6. Now that the assignment is approved, we can pay the worker's bonus.
+    Now that the assignment is approved, we can pay the worker's bonus.

     Click the "Pay All Bonuses" button in the "Maintenance" well.
 You'll again see a popup that asks you to confirm -- you do need to enter a message here, which will included in the email that Mechanical Turk sends to the worker to notify him of the bonus.
 When you click okay, you'll see that the **Bonus** field of the assignment now has a "Paid" label next to it:
     ![screenshot](img/paid.png)